Density of the free additive convolution of multi-cut measures: Preliminaries

-The Cauchy-Stieltjes transform of a Borel measure $\mu$ encloses the information of its distribution function and in particular, of its Lebesgue decomposition.
+The Cauchy-Stieltjes transform of a measure $\mu$ on the real line encloses the information of its distribution function and in particular of its Lebesgue decomposition.
 In order to retrieve such information, we introduce the notion of non-tangential sequences.

 \begin{definition} Let $(z_n)_{n\geq 1}$ be a converging sequence of the upper half-plane such that $\lim_n z_n\in\mathbb{R}$.
 The sequence $(z_n)_{n\geq 1}$ is called non-tangential if there exist some constants $C>0$ and $N_0\geq 1$ such that